llmware-ai/llmware/README.md

 lib.add_files("/folder/path/to/my/files")

-#   to install an embedding on a library - pick an embedding model and vector_db
+#   To install an embedding on a library - pick an embedding model and vector_db
 lib.install_new_embedding(embedding_model_name="mini-lm-sbert", vector_db="milvus", batch_size=500)

 #   to add a second embedding to the same library (mix-and-match models + vector db)